MicrosoftDocs/common-data-model-and-service/common-data-model/samples.md

 ### Read Manifest

-In the Read Manifest sample, you will learn how to read the Common Data Model manifest with all entity definitions and examine an entity, including it's attributes and partitions.<!-- Edit note: Later we say attributes and traits, so should it be partitions or traits.
-Also would need to update ALT text. -->
+In the Read Manifest sample, you will learn how to read the Common Data Model manifest with all entity definitions and examine an entity, including it's attributes and partitions.

 1. Under the **1-read-manifest/code-cs** folder, open the `read-manifest.sln` file.

 1. Run the project.
 You should see a console with the list of entities and corresponding schema locations.

     ![List of entities and schema locations](media/console1.png "List of entities and schema locations")